fluxcd/kustomize-controller/docs/spec/README.md

 applying other manifests on the cluster.
 Another example is a service mesh admission controller, the proxy injector must be functional before deploying applications into the mesh.

+When a cluster is shared with multiple teams, a cluster admin may wish to assign roles and service accounts to each team.
+The manifests owned by a team will be applied on the cluster using the team's account thus ensuring isolation between teams.
+For example, an admin can restrict the operations performed on the cluster by a team to a single namespace.

+When dealing with an incident, one may wish to suspend the reconciliation of some workloads and pin the reconciliation of others to a specific Git revision, without having to stop the reconciler and affect the whole cluster.

 When operating a cluster, different teams may wish to receive notification about the status of their CD pipelines.
 For example, the on-call team would receive alerts about all failures in the prod namespace, while the frontend team may wish to be alerted when a new version of the frontend app was deployed and if the deployment is healthy, no matter the namespace.

-When dealing with an incident, one may wish to suspend the reconciliation of some workloads and pin the reconciliation of others to a specific Git revision, without having to stop the reconciler and affect the whole cluster.

 ## Design